 As long as it is able to receive an adequate amount of water, the plant will thrive.
 Besides its vivid look and low care needs, Taiwan moss has a number of other benefits to an enclosure.
-For instance, it is able to suck up excess nitrates, ammonia, waste, and helps reduce algae growth.
+For instance, it is able to suck up excess nitrates, ammonia, and waste, and helps reduce algae growth.

-Taiwan moss is a pleurcarpous plant that generally grows up to 2 inches thick and has a vibrant green color.
+Taiwan moss is a pleurocarpous plant that generally grows up to 2 inches thick and has a vibrant green color.
 The plant very closely resembles the appearance of Java moss and Weeping moss.
 Taiwan moss has leaf-like, ramified shoots with a triangular and feathery look.

 Taxiphyllum alternans will usually be seen growing on the ground, rocks, rotting wood, and exposed tree roots.
 It can even be spotted in areas with rather cold waters.
 However, this plant tends to grow better in temperatures between 53 and 86 degrees Fahrenheit.

-Taxiphyllum Alternans prefers softer water anywhere from 0 – 30°dGH.
+Taxiphyllum alternans prefers softer water anywhere from 0 – 30°dGH.
 This moss tends to do better when acclimated on the more acidic side of the PH scale.
 However, it can still survive and grow successfully in more neutral levels.
 The ideal PH levels for Taiwan moss will range between 5.0 to 8.0.

 This type of moss will do great in a variety of vivarium types.
 When deciding what type of setup will be best for this plant, always keep in mind that it is an aquatic plant.
 Although it does not need to be completely underwater, Taiwan moss will require aquatic areas for it to thrive.
-Here are recommended vivariums this moss will do well in:
+Here are recommended vivariums that this moss will do well in:

-- Paludariums – Half aquatic/ half terrain based enclosure.
+- Paludariums – Half aquatic/ half terrain-based enclosure.

-- Ripariums – Mostly aquatic based enclosure with some terrain features present.
+- Ripariums – Mostly aquatic-based enclosures with some terrain features present.

 As stated earlier, Taiwan moss is an aquatic-based plant.
 With that in mind, it will not do well or even survive in terrestrial areas of a vivarium.
 This moss should be kept either fully or partially submerged in water to ensure its success.

 Taiwan moss can grow on a number of surfaces due to its unique way of absorbing nutrients and shallow root structure.
 In the wild, this plant is typically found attached to rotting pieces of wood or in between the cracks of rocks.

-Taxiphyllum Alternans is not a very demanding moss when it comes to lighting.
+Taxiphyllum alternans are not very demanding moss when it comes to lighting.
 This plant can survive with low to moderate amounts of light, but might not reach its full potential in poorly lit conditions.
 Without bright illumination, the moss will change in color and begin to grow slower in order to survive.

 Buy Taiwan Moss

-It is common for this moss to arrive with some snails and other types of pest.
+It is common for this moss to arrive with some snails and other types of pests.
 However, reputable sources will usually attempt to remove most of those before it gets shipped out.
 If you do happen to receive some moss with snails on it, always make sure to clean it thoroughly before placing it in your aquarium.
-Click the image below to find out more about the current price and other relative info:

 Taiwan Moss Care and Propagation

-As mentioned before, Taxiphyllum Alternans are pleurocarpous plants that will grow outwards.
+As mentioned before, Taxiphyllum alternans are pleurocarpous plants that will grow outwards.
 If healthy and well cared for the moss will produce spores on its stems.
-The spores will then be carried away by water current or small creatures and begin growing new colonies.
+The spores will then be carried away by water currents or small creatures and begin growing new colonies.

 How to grow

-Even though Taiwan moss can attach itself naturally to surfaces and substrate, it might take a little while for new pieces to fully take to the envirionmental replacement.
+Even though Taiwan moss can attach itself naturally to surfaces and substrates, it might take a little while for new pieces to fully take to the environmental replacement.
 In order to make sure they remain attached at the beginning, secure the new clippings with cotton thread or super glue.

 However, moderate amounts can always be added to give it a nice boost in growth and health.
-Keep in mind that a steady water flow will also be important when growing Taiwan moss.
-This will not only help propagation phase, but also lower the chances of developing algae and provide more nutrients throughout the colony.
+Keep in mind that steady water flow will also be important when growing Taiwan moss.
+This will not only help the propagation phase but also lower the chances of developing algae and provide more nutrients throughout the colony.

 Plants Similar To Taiwan Moss

-Furthermore, if for some reason you find this moss hard to acquire or would like to consider something similar to this plant… Here are some other plants you might find may do well with or in the place of Taxiphyllum Alternans:
+Furthermore, if for some reason you find this moss hard to acquire or would like to consider something similar to this plant… Here are some other plants you might find may do well with or in the place of Taxiphyllum alternans:

-If you are looking for a low maintenance plant to add to your tank, Taiwan moss is the way to go.
+If you are looking for a low-maintenance plant to add to your tank, Taiwan moss is the way to go.
 Although it might not be one of the most commonly used mosses, it has a wide variety of advantages.
 Its vivid and lush appearance can help accentuate any aquarium, while also helping disguise undesirable areas or equipment.